wiremoons/weather-nim/README.md

 And of course all the other people who develop and make Nim available for me to use in the first place!

-If you are interested in reading about what I have been programing in Nim, then you can find several Nim related articles on my blog here: [www.wiremoons.com](http://www.wiremoons.com/).
+If you are interested in reading about what I have been programming in Nim, then you can find several Nim related articles on my blog here: [www.wiremoons.com](http://www.wiremoons.com/).

 ## License